areyes986/learning-journal/CSS.md

  When building more than one page, you should use an external CSS style sheet.

  **CSS selectors**
- - Allows you to target rules to specific elements in HTML
+ Allows you to target rules to specific elements in HTML
  - CASE SENSITIVE , element names and attribute values need to match

-# Color using CSS #
+# Color #

 **Text Color**

-- `color` property allows you to specify the color of the text inside an element.
+`color` property allows you to specify the color of the text inside an element.

-RBG values ex: `rgb (100,100,90)`. expresses how much red, green, blue to use
+- RBG values ex: `rgb (100,100,90)`. expresses how much red, green, blue to use

-Hex codes ex: `#ee3e80`
+- Hex codes ex: `#ee3e80`

-There are 147 colors names as well.
+- There are 147 colors names as well.

 **Background color**
 - CSS treats HTML as it appears in a *box*